UseAllFive/ani-friend/README.md

 You may preface each attribute with `data-` if necessary.
 - `ani`: Takes a string for the parent preset name
+- `ani-in-view-trigger-percent`: attribute for ani parents.
+Decimal - when to reveal the group.
+When scrolling, a lower number will show the item sooner than higher numbers.
 - `load-src`: add to image tags in lieu src attributes, and it will lazy load
 - `ani-child`: Defines this node to be a child
 - `ani-child-order`: you can sequence the order of nodes that come in